XabierMatute/Inception/README.md

 **Inception** is a system administration project that leverages Docker containers to deploy an interconnected service environment.
 This environment includes a web server powered by Nginx, a MariaDB database, and a WordPress application, all configured to work seamlessly within a virtual network.

+### What is Docker?

+Docker is a powerful containerization tool that allows developers and system administrators to package applications and their dependencies into lightweight, portable containers.
+These containers can run consistently across different environments, ensuring reliability and scalability.
+Docker has revolutionized the way applications are deployed and managed, making it a cornerstone of modern DevOps practices.
+Its ability to isolate applications, simplify dependency management, and streamline deployment processes has made it an essential tool in the software development lifecycle.

+### Transcendence of Docker

+Docker's impact on the tech industry is profound.
+It has transformed how applications are developed, tested, and deployed by enabling microservices architecture, simplifying CI/CD pipelines, and enhancing resource utilization.
+With Docker, teams can achieve faster development cycles, reduce infrastructure costs, and ensure consistent performance across diverse environments.
+Its widespread adoption has made it a standard for containerization, influencing the development of complementary tools like Kubernetes for orchestration and Docker Compose for multi-container setups.

 ## Project Structure

 The project is organized into the following components: